 Group Fitness Program is designed for individuals who are looking for an organized work out.
-The schedule offers 25- 28 weekly fitness classes that include kickboxing, abs, yoga, step, Pilates, and other aerobic activities.
 All of the classes are free, and access is granted on a first-come, first-served basis.
 Classes are led by ESU student instructors who have qualified to teach.